RePAIRProject/AAFR/README.md

 The results will be in the output folder (check the name, line 19 of `configs/assembly_cfg.py` file) and will contain segmented data (colored) registered data and a copy of the pointcloud (and also colored borders) so you should be able to easily visualize all intermediate steps (if you have no idea, use Meshlab to visualize `.ply` files)

-##### Question: why before a `.yaml` file and now a `.py` file as config (with different syntax)?
+**Why before a `.yaml` file and now a `.py` file as config (with different syntax)?**
-*Answer: If you raised it, you have a point.
 They were created at different times, and the `.py` file is very useful to create nested folders.
-They are relatively easy to use so it should be possible to understand both, sorry for the change`.*
+They are relatively easy to use so it should be possible to understand both, sorry for the change`.

 # 4) Known Issues